d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 #### Criteria

-The search criteria is the complex IObject which contains a set of conditions and operators.
+The search criteria is the complex IObject which contains three parts: filter, pagination control and sorting order.
 For example, it may look like this.

     {